Ole113/fbla-quiz/src/database/questionCompiler/README.md

 	"database": "questions",
 	"questions": [
-		["Question title", "multi", ["Option One", "Option Two", "Option Three", "Option Four"]], ["A True/False question", "tf", "The answer to the true false question"] ]
+		["Question title", "multi", ["Option One", "Option Two", "Option Three", "Option Four"]], ["A True/False question", "tf", "The answer to the true false question", "", "", ""] ]
 }
 ```
+Note: the three blank strings in the True/False questions is required.
+Only the first string should be filled.

 ## Running the Compiler
 Once the config file has the correct values for the database connection and has at least 1 question you can run the compiler which will populate the database with the questions in the config file.<br />